-The University respects the privacy interests of victims of sexual violence, and will protect the confidentiality of the individuals involved to the fullest extent possible.
-In responding to a victim's requests for academic, living, or working adjustments, the University will limit disclosures to the minimum necessary to make reasonable adjustments.
-The University does not include the names or other identifying information of victims of alleged sexual violence in any publicly available documents, including any publicly available police reports, logs, or safety notices.
+The University respects the privacy interests of students and employees who report incidents of sexual misconduct, and will protect the confidentiality of the individuals involved to the fullest extent possible.
+In responding to an affected student or employee's requests for academic, living, or working adjustments, the University will limit disclosures to the minimum necessary to make reasonable adjustments.
+The University does not include the names or other identifying information of sexual misconduct complainants in any publicly available documents, including any publicly available police reports, logs, or safety notices.

 Approved: William P. Leahy, S.J.
-Date: September 30, 2016 September 25, 2017 rev (to update department names/telephone numbers) August 27, 2019 rev (to update department names) August 24, 2020 rev (to update for Title IX regulations)
+Date: September 30, 2016

+September 25, 2017 rev (to update department names/telephone numbers)

+August 27, 2019 rev (to update department names) August 24, 2020 rev (to update for Title IX regulations) August 12, 2021 rev (to update for M.G.L.
+Ch.
+6 section 168D)

-Exhibit A
+September 29, 2022

-SEXUAL MISCONDUCT PREVENTION, TRAINING, AND EDUCATION PROGRAMS
+Exhibit A SEXUAL MISCONDUCT PREVENTION, TRAINING, AND EDUCATION PROGRAMS